PurpleMB/purplemb.github.io/_posts/2025-10-03-monster-calculator.markdown

 </p>

 <p>
 I utilized the <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> library to develop the interface for <span class="book-title">MCC</span> in C++.
-I chose to use <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> because it is open-source, allows for the rapid creation of a functional user-interface with only C++ code, and is designed to have functional similarities to the style of frame management and rendering used in video game engines.
-This allowed me to utilize some of my existing knowledge of graphics and game development while minimizing the amount of additional languages and tools required to create a user-friendly interface for my applicaiton.
+I chose to use Dear ImGui because it is open-source, allows for the rapid creation of a functional user-interface with only C++ code, and is designed to have functional similarities to the style of frame management and rendering used in video game engines.
+This allowed me to utilize some of my existing knowledge of graphics and game development while minimizing the amount of additional languages and tools required to create a user-friendly interface for my application.
 </p>

 <p>
-Additionally, as I learned over the course of utilizing the library, <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> is designed to be "self-documenting".
+Additionally, as I learned over the course of utilizing the library, Dear ImGui is designed to be "self-documenting".
 Once downloaded, the library comes with an extensive demo which explores and explains the range of features included in the library.
 The link between any aspect of the demo and the corresponding code is extremely easy to find and the demo code is written to be as spatially-continuous as possible, meaning it is almost always intuitive to identify the code snippet responsible for an element and then dissect how that code works.
 </p>

 <ul class="img-row">